Q: What is a union?

 A: We want to build a collective.
 We want to operate as a support system that actively works to protect employees and holds a strong negotiating position.

-Right now, we are focusing on grouping Reds to give us a unique, common voice.
+Right now, we are focusing on grouping Reds and people in 11 bits to give us a unique, common voice.

 Given the significant changes that CD Projekt is undergoing, we want the employees’ voices to be directly heard when making decisions that affect all of us.